jopemachine/my-dev-env-mac/README.md

 ### Command Line Applications

+- [ack]: A tool like grep, optimized for programmers.
 - [broken-link-checker]: Find broken links, missing images, etc in your HTML.
 - [fkill-cli]: Fabulously kill processes.
 Cross-platform.
 - [glow]: Render markdown on the CLI, with pizzazz!
 - [mas]: Mac App Store command line interface
 - [n]: Interactively Manage All Your Node Versions
+- [nativefier]: Make any web page a desktop application
 - [navi]: An interactive cheatsheet tool for the command-line
 - [open-cli]: Open stuff like URLs, files, executables.
 Cross-platform.
 - [pageres-cli]: Capture website screenshots
 - [trash-cli]: Move files and folders to the trash
 - [yo]: CLI tool for running Yeoman generators
-- [nativefier]: Make any web page a desktop application

 ## Graphical User Interface Applications

 ### favorites

-- ⭐ [alfred](https://www.alfredapp.com/): Award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.
+- ⭐ [alfred]: Award-winning app for macOS which boosts your efficiency with hotkeys, keywords, text expansion and more.
-- ⭐ [altTab](https://alt-tab-macos.netlify.app/): Open source window switcher with window previews.
+- ⭐ [altTab]: Open source window switcher with window previews.
+- [appcleaner]: Small application which allows you to thoroughly uninstall unwanted apps.
+- [better-touch-tool]: Great, feature-packed app that allows you to configure many gestures for your Magic Mouse, Macbook Trackpad, Magic Trackpad and also Mouse Gestures for normal mice.
+- [keyboard-lock]: Simple keyboard locker
+- [magnet]: Window manager that keeps your workspace organized.
-- [netnewswire](https://netnewswire.com/): A free and open source RSS reader for Mac, iPhone, and iPad.
+- [netnewswire]: A free and open source RSS reader for Mac, iPhone, and iPad.
+- [notion]: Notion is the all-in-one workspace.
+From notes, tasks, wikis, to database, Notion is all you need.
+Works great for teams and individuals.
+- [plash]: Make any website your Mac desktop wallpaper
-- [popclip](https://pilotmoon.com/popclip/): Instantly copy & paste, and access actions like search, spelling, dictionary and many, many more.
+- [popclip]: Instantly copy & paste, and access actions like search, spelling, dictionary and many, many more.
+- [postman]: Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
+- [quick-look-plugins]: List of useful Quick Look plugins for developers
-- [xbar](https://github.com/matryer/xbar): Put the output from any script or program into your macOS Menu Bar (the BitBar reboot).
+- [xbar]: Put the output from any script or program into your macOS Menu Bar (the BitBar reboot).
-- [plash](https://github.com/sindresorhus/Plash): Make any website your Mac desktop wallpaper

 ## [Fish] Plugins